ira300/Monad-Generetor-Token/README.md

-# Monad flavored Hardhat starter
+# Monad Flavored Hardhat Launcher

-This project demonstrates a basic Hardhat use case optimized for Monad.
-It comes with a sample contract, a test for that contract, and a Hardhat Ignition module that deploys that contract.
+This project demonstrates a use case for generating tokens on the Monad network from Hardhat Optimize.

 ## Project Structure